alvinnws/advent-of-code/README.md

 I got spoilt by reddit in knowing today's puzzle intended to use djikstra's algorithm.
 I was browsing day 16 memes too, how unfortunate.
 I do not know if I would have thought of using djikstra by myself, but knowing to use djikstra made my thinking very simple.
 I spent around 1.5 hours trying to implement, getting spaghettier and spaghettier code, then decided I needed a break.
 Afterwards, I came back and could solve it fairly quickly with some debugging.
 ### 17-2
 What in the overthinking.
 I literally only needed to change 3 lines, add 1 line and indent a few others.
 Honestly, should never have taken this long and certainly could have been done in 5 minutes.
+### 18-1
+This was not that bad.
+I spent a bunch of time thinking how to most efficiently get the answer, then eventually settled on the easiest to code method.
+As long as it is correct I suppose.
+Technically speaking my code would not work on every input, and would require a small adjustment on other inputs.